-There are many tools that can be used as part of your recovery when you are just getting started on your journey to sobriety.
+Many tools can be used as part of recovery when a person is just getting started on the journey to sobriety.
 Reading books on recovery from alcoholism can be very helpful, especially during times when it’s difficult or impossible to get to a meeting.
-This text aims to provide people with the best sources of literature that can help you get on the track to recovery.
+This text aims to provide people with the best sources of literature that can help to get on the track to recovery.

 What Kind Of Books Are There For Overcoming Alcohol Addiction?

 There are a variety of books to help with alcoholism that are intended to offer guidance with overcoming addiction to alcohol.
 Some focus on physical addiction, while others may focus on psychological compulsion or the religious and spiritual aspects of recovery.

 For those seeking a method of self-managing alcohol addiction, they may choose self-help books.
 These books may help guide the individual toward getting started with the process of healing and overcoming alcohol addiction.
 Self-help books may focus on physical dependence, psychological dependence, or both.
 They may even take on a more spiritual outlook on addiction.

 Books on compulsion are another form of literature that may help with alcohol addiction.
 These books about alcoholism aim to decipher why people are addicted as well as the behavior that causes it and compels alcoholics to want to go back to drinking.